OSUDSL/pydre/docs/tutorial/installation.md

 python -m pydre.run --help
 ```

 The first run of python after installing and syncing may take several seconds while the python system prepares the dependencies.
-You should see the command-line help output showing available options.
+You should see the help output showing available command line options.

 ## 6. Start Using Pydre

-Now you can run Pydre with your project files:
+Now you can run Pydre with your [project files](../explanation/project_files.md) :

 ```
 python -m pydre.run -p your_project_file.toml -o results.csv
 ```

+If you want to try an example project file, follow along with the [getting started tutorial](getting_started.md).

 ## Troubleshooting